WalletHub, Financial Company

 @WalletHub

-To find out if someone opened a credit card in your name, get a copy of your credit report from all three major credit bureaus: Experian, Equifax and TransUnion.
+You can find out if someone opened a credit card in your name by getting a copy of your credit report from all three major credit bureaus: Experian, Equifax and TransUnion.
 You’ll be able to see all of the credit cards opened in your name on those reports.
 It’s important to check all three reports for fraudulent accounts, as each report might contain different information.
 Not all creditors report to all three bureaus, nor do they report under the same timeframes.

 You can check your latest TransUnion credit report for free on WalletHub at any time.